noahgift/hugo-screencast/content/posts/my-first-post.md

 ---

 This should auto-deploy.
-This is one more step
+This is one more step.
+Test --force